glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 .. note:: The **system name field** correspondands to what will be used when development is involved.
-   Examples : API calls, webhooks, etc.
+   Examples: API calls, webhooks, etc.
    It can be personnalized, but some words are reserved such as classes from GLPI like Computer, Monitor, etc.
    Items linked to the system name "Example" will have the class "Glpi\CustomAsset\ExampleAsset"

-After the creation, an error message appears : There is currently no profile with access to items with current definition You need to go to :doc:`profiles <#profiles>`
+After the creation, an error message appears: There is currently no profile with access to items with current definition You need to go to :doc:`profiles <#profiles>`